cfengine/documentation/manuals/language-concepts/variables.markdown

 ## Lists

+List variables can be of type `slist`, `ilist` or `rlist` to hold lists of strings, integers or reals, respectively.

-List variables hold several values.
-The are declared as follows:
+They are declared as follows:

 ```cf3
      vars: